 The diagram below shows an example of the different types of CDISC SDTM-related content that contribute to a final SDTM submission.

-QRS, TA, and CT in the diagram above are covered later in this article.
+QRS (Questionnaires), TA (Trial Arms), and CT (Controlled Terminology) in the diagram above are covered later in this article.

 Standard for Exchange of Non-Clinical Data (SEND)

 SEND standardizes the exchange of non-clinical data between systems in a consistent format.
 SEND metadata is submitted to regulators using the Define-XML data exchange standard.
 It’s required by the FDA for submissions.
 It’s an implementation of the SDTM standard that’s used for animal studies.
 In other words, data that is collected for animal studies can differ from data that is collected for humans, and the SEND standard attempts to fill this gap.

 The ADaM standard was developed to standardize analysis data.
 It ties in very closely with SDTM.
 While SDTM is for collected data, ADaM is for presenting analysis data.
 Adam datasets must always be derived from SDTM datasets.
 ADaM metadata is submitted to regulators using the Define-XML data exchange standard, and also the related Analysis Results Metadata standard.

 The characteristics of the ADaM standard are as follows:

 - Traceability is built-in among analysis results, analysis data, and data represented in the SDTM.